-If you head further west along the south coast, you’ll eventually reach Vila do Bispo, very close to the south-west tip of Portugal.
+If you head further west along the south coast, you’ll eventually reach Vila do Bispo, very close to the southwest tip of Portugal.
 Although there are lots of beaches around this area, Praia do Zavial has its own special charm.
-It’s a great one for beginner to advanced surfers living around the tip, as when the swell gets too much on the west coast, this beach often has smaller waves thanks to its wind protection.
+It’s a great one for beginners to advanced surfers living around the tip, as when the swell gets too much on the west coast, this beach often has smaller waves thanks to its wind protection.

 If you aren’t into surfing, it’s still a great beach to hang out on.
 If the waves are good, you can climb up the cliffs on the western side and watch the surfers do their thing (be very careful as you climb though).
 When the waves are bad, you might yourself the only one on this beach, and there are some nice clifftop walks originating from the eastern side of the beach.

 You can park right by the beach, and at the end of the walkway, there’s a little restaurant serving up perfect post-surf snacks and drinks.
 This beach is also popular among families, as you can drive right to it, there’s a restaurant (and toilets), and it’s not very big so your kids are always within sight.